2020 Ice Cream Trends Coming to a Freezer Near You

 In addition to foaming like dairy milk for espresso drinks, oat milk also melds beautifully with other ingredients to make rich, flavorful, plant-based ice creams.
 Brands such as Oatly and So Delicious are working to expand their lines of oat milk-based ice creams and other frozen desserts.
 Flavors such as peanut butter and raspberry, apple and brown sugar, and oatmeal raisin cookie chunk with molasses are all on their way to a growing number of frozen dessert sections.

-See also Renting soft-serve ice-cream machine Edinburgh
+See also Renting soft-serve ice-cream machine London

 In addition to being dairy-free and vegan, the oats in oat milk ice creams also benefit heart health.
 With a texture similar to dairy milk, oat milk ice cream is perhaps an easier transition for people who can’t (or choose not to) have traditional ice cream.